-For shipping large canvases (above 100 x 100 cm), the canvas is removed from the stretcher frame and shipped rolled.
-This is the cost effective alternative to shipping in a wooden crate and much safer than shipping in a large cardboard package.
-The rolled canvas needs to be restretched at the collector’s location.
-This is a standard practice familiar to any professional framing store, as well as many artist supply stores
+As standard, when shipping large canvases (sizes above 120 x 120 cm, 48 x 48 inches) to international destinations*, the canvas is removed from the stretcher frame and shipped rolled.
+This is the cost effective, low carbon alternative to shipping ready-to-hang in a box or crate.
+The rolled canvas needs to be re-stretched on arrival.
+This is a standard practice familiar to any professional framing store, as well as many artist supply stores.
+I am happy to help select a suitable framer at your location.

 1. Varnish the work